What Depression Medication Is Right For Me?

 Online therapy for help with depression

-Online therapy through a platform like BetterHelp is a flexible, convenient way to get treatment.
+Online therapy through a platform like BetterHelp is a flexible, convenient way to get treatment for mental disorders, including major depressive disorder and postpartum depression.
 When you sign up, you'll be matched with a qualified therapist, and you can start quickly, often within 48 hours.
 In addition, you can contact your therapist throughout the week using messaging.

 Research shows that online treatment is effective for treating depression.
 One review of 17 studies found that online cognitive-behavioral therapy (I-CBT) was more effective than in-person treatment and that participants were equally as satisfied with their results.